 Many people tend to have a relationship with food and eating characterized by a familiar problem: overconsumption.
-This is particularly true in the United States, which leads the world in calorie consumption per capita.
+This is particularly true in the United States.
 Weight gain caused by overeating can lead to a whole host of preventable diseases that can haunt people in later life—including diabetes, hypertension, and heart disease.
 (See The Looming Long Term Care Crisis Meets the Obesity Epidemic?)

 But for many older adults, an interesting reversal seems to take place: as opposed to being a drag on health, at a certain point in the aging process, being a bit overweight starts to be beneficial.
 As adults age, they often suffer the consequences of common diseases, infections, and injuries much more profoundly because they lack critical physiological reserves and redundancies.
 Having a little extra “padding” may in fact be beneficial; as it allows them to weather the negative effects these medical events may visit upon them.